ethanvanderwiel/JWConsumerHealth/README.md

 5. Feel free to change the description for the job.
 6. `Save` and you're done.
 The job you have built uses the `Jenkinsfile` from your repository.
 7. Build the project, if it didn't start on its own.
 8. Your project should be deployed on Marathon Staging/UAT.

+### Vault Setup

+Please refer to the [Vault AppRole setup docs](https://github.com/Banno/environments/blob/master/docs/vault-app-setup.md)